AcceleratedLinux/accelerated-linux/linux/Documentation/RCU/whatisRCU.rst

 	Like rcu_assign_pointer(), rcu_dereference() must be implemented
 	as a macro.

-	The reader uses rcu_dereference() to fetch an RCU-protected pointer, which returns a value that may then be safely dereferenced.
+	The reader uses the spatial rcu_dereference() macro to fetch an RCU-protected pointer, which returns a value that may then be safely dereferenced.
 Note that rcu_dereference() does not actually dereference the pointer, instead, it protects the pointer for later dereferencing.
 It also executes any needed memory-barrier instructions for a given CPU architecture.
-Currently, only Alpha needs memory barriers within rcu_dereference() -- on other CPUs, it compiles to nothing, not even a compiler directive.
+Currently, only Alpha needs memory barriers within rcu_dereference() -- on other CPUs, it compiles to a volatile load.

 	Common coding practice uses rcu_dereference() to copy an RCU-protected pointer to a local variable, then dereferences